dipranjan/dsinterviewqns/_sources/contents/Statistics/Probability Distribution.md

 Probability Distribution vs Frequency Distribution
 ```

-**Frequency distribution** comes from actually doing the experiment $n$ number of times as $n --> \infty$ the shape comes closer and closer to the Probability distribution
+**Frequency distribution** comes from actually doing the experiment $n$ number of times as $n->\infty$ the shape comes closer and closer to the Probability distribution

-Now the probability distribution can be of 2 types, discrete and continous.
+Now the probability distribution can be of $2$ types, **discrete and continous**.
 An example of Discrete is shown above.

-When we use a probability function to describe a discrete probability distribution we call it a **probability mass function (pmf)**.
+- When we use a probability function to describe a discrete probability distribution we call it a **probability mass function (pmf)**.
 The probability mass function, $f$, just returns the probability of the outcome.
 Therefore the probability of rolling a $3$ is $f(3) = 1/6$.

-When we use a probability function to describe a continuous probability distribution we call it a **probability density function (pdf)**.
+- When we use a probability function to describe a continuous probability distribution we call it a **probability density function (pdf)**.

 Now depending on the problem type one can choose the corresponding distribution and find the probability for some value of the random variable.

 ### Types of Distribution
 Some common types of probability distribution are as follows: